Chalkley History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 list William Choc in Shropshire.
 Kirby's Quest noted Reginald Chock in Somerset, 1 Edward III.

-Important Dates for the Chalkley family
+Early History of the Chalkley family

 This web page shows only a small excerpt of our Chalkley research.
 Another 167 words (12 lines of text) covering the years 1624, 1600, 1767, 1600, 1683, 1675 and 1741 are included under the topic Early Chalkley History in all our PDF Extended History products and printed products wherever possible.